 Congrats, you found your first house!
 We know you're excited to move in and make it your own, but before you start hauling boxes, there are a couple steps you have to take to make the deal official.

-Here’s a simplified breakdown of what you're signing when completing the closing disclosure form, the note, and the mortgage itself, brought to you by Jen LaCroix, Community Loan Officer for TCHFH Lending, Inc.:
+Here’s a simplified breakdown of what documents you're signing when completing the closing disclosure form, the note, and the mortgage itself, brought to you by Jen LaCroix, Community Loan Officer for TCHFH Lending, Inc.:

 The Closing Disclosure Form